Role of Estrogen in Pregnancy

 Estrogen tests are done as a part of your pregnancy quad tests, it can also be tested independently regardless of if you are pregnant or not.
 To test estrogen levels, doctors will draw a little blood and test the blood for components of estrogen called estriol and a protein called alpha-fetoprotein or AFP.
 They will also test for human chorionic gonadotropin or hCG.
 By measuring these three aspects through your blood, doctors can accurately gauge your estrogen levels.

 Low estrogen during pregnancy can be detrimental to the overall pregnancy and to the kids born, especially females.
-Low estrogen during pregnancy can lead to:
+A low estrogen pregnancy can lead to:

 - Fewer eggs in the female babies born of the pregnancy

-- Fertility issues in the female babies born of the pregnancy
+- Fertility issues in female babies born of the pregnancy

 The outcome is very specific to individuals, so if you have low estrogen levels, it is recommended you talk to a doctor to understand what your specific risks and challenges.